rardoz/wekinator-earth-sounds/README.md

 - Add more audo components
 - Fix windows build (long path issue)
 - Inputs are a bit clunky at times
-- Default to your location is broken
-- Add dot env to add your own google api and weather keys
-- Allow for google map and weather api keys to be changed